 A Palace of Illusions is a reimagining of the world-famous Indian epic, the Mahabharata —told from the perspective of an astonishing woman, Draupadi.
-Relevant to today’s war-torn world, The Palace of Illusions takes us back to a time that is wholly magical, half myth, and half history.
+Relevant to today’s war-torn world, The Palace of Illusions takes us back to a time that is a wholly magical, half myth, and a half history.

 The novel explores princess Panchaali’s world, starting with her birth in heat and following her lively balancing act as a woman with five husbands who have been cheated out of their father’s realm.
-Panchali is swept into their quest to claim back their birth right, remaining at their side through years of uprooting and a frightened civil war involving all the influential kings of India.
+Panchali is swept into their quest to claim back their birthright, remaining at their side through years of uprooting and a frightened civil war involving all the influential kings of India.

 It gives us a new interpretation of the ancient tale narrated by Panchaali, the wife of the Pandava brothers in the Hindu epic Mahabharata.
-From the story of her magical birth in fire to her final moments as she brings an end to the Third Age of Man, Panchaali bears witness to her fate with insightful observations and a powerful heart.
+From the story of her magical birth in a fire to her final moments, as she brings an end to the Third Age of Man, Panchaali bears witness to her fate with insightful observations and a powerful heart.

 In giving her a voice, and a chance to tell her own story, Divakaruni heralded in Indian Literature a trend of reimagining the Hindu epics.

 The novel from the time of her birth which is narrated by her Dhai Maa, poignantly spells out how her father rejected her at the time of Yagna and how he welcomed her brother Dhri.
 This sense of pain and rejection will last her a lifetime.

 As each snippet of her story plays out, we understand a little more about her relationships with the many people in her life.
 Her planned duels with her mother-in-law, her intricate friendship with the enigmatic Krishna, or her secret attraction to the mysterious man who is her husbands’ most menacing enemy.